chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; .
 C:\choco-setup\files\New-SslCertificates.ps1 -Thumbprint '<YOUR_CERT_THUMBPRINT_HERE>'
 ```

 Assuming you've acquired your SSL certificate from an already-trusted Certificate Authority, your endpoints should trust this certificate natively as well.
-If you run into any issues with this, you will need to ensure that QDE certificate is copied to the `Local Computer\Trusted People\Certificates` store on those endpoints as well.
+If you run into any issues with this, you will need to ensure that the QDE certificate is copied to the `Local Computer\Trusted People\Certificates` store on those endpoints as well.

 ### Scenario 3: Self-Signed SSL Certificates